scheidelg/SANS-Class-Redirect-Template/Instructions.md

     - a name for the class OneNote notebook that is fairly simple and easy to remember
     - a corresponding FQDN as a subdomain of scheidel.net
-    - a corresponding GitHub project name
+    - a corresponding GitHub repository name

    We're looking for a OneNote notebook name that's easy for students to remember and closely associated with the event, with a matching FQDN that is easy to remember, short, and easy to type.

-   The GitHub project name should be similar to the FQDN but this isn't too important since students won't generally see it.
+   The GitHub repository name should be similar to the FQDN but this isn't too important since students won't generally see it.

    For example, for SEC530 at the SANS Cyber Architecture in the United Arab Emirates (AE) I picked:

     - a OneNote notebook name of `SEC530 - CA 2020 AE`
     - an FQDN of `ca2020ae.scheidel.net`
-    - a GitHub project name of `SEC530-CA-2020-AE`
+    - a GitHub repository name of `SEC530-CA-2020-AE`

 2. Create a OneNote notebook with the assigned name.

     - Open OneDrive
-    - Browse to the folder containing class OneNote projects
+    - Browse to the folder containing class OneNote notebooks
-    - Copy the template to a new project
+    - Copy the template to a new notbook

 3. Enable sharing for editing, and get the sharable URL.